BOIPA/BOIPA_Gateway_.NET_SDK/README.md

 Some of the possible request/call chains (ie. tokenize -> auth -> capture) can be seen in the unit test to.
 ### Typical Flow
   I. Prepare a configuration file for the SDK:
-     Get "EnvParams.xml" file from SDK package, put it under the root dictionary of your project, check all the configured values in the file and make sure they are all accuracy.
+     Get "EnvParams.xml" file from SDK package, put it under the root dictionary of your project, check all the configured values in the file and make sure they are all accuracy.<br />
   II.
 Access the ApplicationConfig object like this:
       string merchantID = Properties.Settings.Default.merchantId;
                 string password = Properties.Settings.Default.password;